 - Capabilities and competences

-Over the two day program delegates will be provided or introduced to a variety of tools to utilize both for individual assessment and to support ongoing relationship heath checks.
+Over the two day program delegates will be provided or introduced to a variety of tools to use for individual assessment and to support ongoing relationship heath checks.